Content warning, highlight the hidden text between the lines:

 Alicia shrugged.
 "It's wrestling."

-An organized mob of staff and production crew converged upon the stage and shooed Alicia aside, but at least her request got the nod from Helene.
-The champ adjusted her delicate grip on her stick and tucked the gym bag snug against her side as a tall, muscular crew member ushered her toward the runway.
+An organized mob of staff and production crew converged on the stage and shooed Alicia aside.
+A tall, muscular crew member ushered her toward the runway.
 Too risky.

 The expensive-looking sound system projected Helene's sharp, brassy voice into the night air despite the propeller noise.
 "Your main event for the evening is an 'I Quit' match scheduled for one fall-"